knpuniversity/symfony2-rest/knpu/episode1/test-database.md

 [[[ code('7d8164e463') ]]]

-This is one of the helper functions I wrote - is shows the *true* URL that Guzzle is using.
+This is one of the helper functions I wrote - it shows the *true* URL that Guzzle is using.

 Now run the test: